-Sufficient emergency medicines and equipment were in place and the dental team is trained to manage a medical emergency as specified in the legislation, professional standards and guidelines.
+As a result of the actions taken, it is determined that sufficient emergency medicines and equipment were in place and the dental team is trained to manage a medical emergency as specified in the legislation, professional standards and guidelines.

 5.2.4 Does the dental team provide dental care and treatment using conscious sedation in line with the legislation and guidance?